The Perricone Quads

 Born: Oct.
 31, 1929 in Beaumont, Texas

-Anthony, Bernard, Carl and Donald - the Alphabet Quads - Perricone made national headlines many times through the years — they were the second documented set of quadruplets born in the U.S. and the first surviving male quads in the world
+The birth of Anthony, Bernard, Carl, and Donald Perricone (the Alphabet Quads) made national headlines.
+They were the second documented set of quadruplets born in the U.S. and the first surviving male quads in the world.

-It was their decision to serve together in the same unit during the Korean War, something that was unheard of at the time — that kept them in the limelight and showed their true patriotism.
 After the war, all four went to work at Pure Oil Refinery.
-Soon, Anthony decided he truly wanted to be a barber and left the other three, who stayed at Pure Oil/Union 76 until they retired.
-After coming home, the boys purchased property and developed a private road (Quad Lane) on which they and two other brothers built homes, The homes, just off Walden Road, are still occupied by Perricones - descendants of the family.
+Anthony eventually decided he wanted to be a barber and pursued that vocation.
+The other three stayed at Pure Oil/Union 76 until they retired.
+The boys purchased a piece of property in Beaumont, Texas, and developed a private road (Quad Lane), in which all four lived.
+Just of Walden road, the original homes are still occupied by the descendants of the Quadruplets.

 Anthony, Bernard, Carl and Donald celebrated their last birthday together in 1989.
 Bernard died the following year.
 Donald passed in 1991, and Anthony died in 1998.
 Carl still resides in Beaumont with his lovely wife, Anne.